polydawn/repeatr/doc/dev/code-layout.md

     - `core/executors/cradle`: Features for minimum-viable environment setup.
     - `core/executors/impl/*`: Plugins (chroot, runc, etc) are clustered under this tree.
 	- `core/executor/tests`: Specs for behaviors all executors should match.
-  - `core/model`: organization for coordinated groups of commissions with update systems.
-  - `core/actors`: logic that runs on `core/model` to produce auto-updating systems.
-  - `core/cli`: todo -- bit of a mess.
-Pieces will move under `cmd` or `api/act`.
-  - `core/scheduler`: todo -- bit of a mess.
-Will disappear entirely.
+  - `core/actors`: shared code components which require their own threads/goroutines to run, performing nontrivial bits of orchestration between concurrent components.
+  - `core/assets`: helper package for managing internal references to assets not compiled into the Repeatr binary itself.
-  - `core/jank`: todo -- lost code and overly global references that need refactor.
+  - `core/jank`: the inevitable junk drawer -- lost code and overly global references that need refactor.
 - `rio`
   - The heavy-lifting parts of data transport and Repeatable Input/Output.
     - `rio/assets`: Mechanisms for bootstrapping other plugins that have their own file bundles.